Learn about new developments that affect Kiwis moving to Australia - join our newsletter.

 Finding Specialists In Australia

 If you are currently seeing a specialist in New Zealand, ask them for a referral to a specialist in Australia before you leave.
-Alternatively you can visit a GP on arrival and ask for a referral.

 Having A Baby And Raising A Family In Australia